jasoneliu/jasoneliu/README.md

 ## 💬 About Me
 - I am a senior at the University of Maryland, double majoring in Computer Science and Mathematics
-- This summer, I'm a Software Engineer Intern on Google's [Looker Studio Visualizations](https://lookerstudio.google.com/visualization) team
+- Most recently, I was a Software Engineer Intern on Google's [Looker Studio Visualizations](https://lookerstudio.google.com/visualization) team
 - I organize two hackathons: [Bitcamp](https://bit.camp/) and [Technica](https://www.gotechnica.org/).
 This year, I'm a Co-Executive Director at Bitcamp!
 - Learn more about me at [jasoneliu.com](https://www.jasoneliu.com)